AndreasMadsen/thintalk/README.md

 > thin resulting in minimal overhead.
 However the cost is that this module is not
 > meant to be used in combination with none-node clients like browsers.

+## Deprecated

+Since [dnode](https://github.com/substack/dnode) got ride of socket.io and became a streaming interface and node.js got support for real dublex sockets in forks I see no need this module.
+However pull requests will be reviewed and ownership is given if interest is shown.

 ## Features
  - Simple RPC layer with minimal overhead.
  - Same API independent of the transport layer.